cpp-core/lexical_cast/README.md

 The `lexical` functions are designed to work with value-types, i.e. pointers are represented by the pointed to address and not the pointed to object.
-There is not support for following a graph of objects.
+There is no support for following a graph of objects.

 The `lexical` functions are not designed for the general